alexjvr1/today_I_learned/README.md

 # today_I_learned

-Documenting new analyses or skills I'm trying out.
-Primarily Bioinformatics and Visualisation.
+Documenting new analyses or approaches I'm trying out.

+Bioinformatics and Visualisation